JohnGJackson0/InversionX/README.md

 }
 ```

-Note: For ObjectClass and FuncClass, using use will unpack them into a regular function.
+Note: For ObjectClass and FuncClass, using use will unpack them into a invoked function or class instance.
 It will not invoke or construct them until they are used.

 #### Defining Implementation Details